molundb/molundb.github.io/_posts/2023-11-18-how-to-add-a-force-upgrade-dialog-in-flutter-with-firebase-remote-config.md

 In this blog post, we'll explore how to add a force upgrade dialog to a Flutter app using Firebase Remote Config.
 This approach allows you to prompt users to upgrade to the latest version directly from your app.

-### Prerequisites
+## Prerequisites

 Before we begin, make sure you have the following set up:

 1. A Flutter project.
 2. A Firebase project with <a href="https://firebase.google.com/docs/remote-config">Remote Config</a> enabled.

-### Step 1: Set Up Firebase Remote Config
+### Step 1: Set up Firebase Remote Config

 Define a Remote Config parameter for the minimum app version.
-In the Firebase console, add a parameter named `required_minimum_version`.
-If you also want to be able to _recommend_ users to upgrade to a version without forcing them, add `recommended_minimum_version`.
+In the Firebase console, add a parameter named `requiredMinimumVersion`.
+If you also want to be able to _recommend_ users to upgrade to a version without forcing them, add `recommendedMinimumVersion`.

 ![image tooltip]({{asset_path}}/firebase-remote-config-versions.png){:width="800px"}